by Logan Andrew | FreeWire Magazine — Your News, Your Voice

 What began as a deep dive into the Bucyrus Area Tourism and Visitors Bureau (BTAVB) led by Allison LeClair and Jim Mee has revealed a study in the high cost of political “fishing”.
 The loud headline remains the confirmation of an ongoing state audit of the Tourism Bureau.
 Detractors Greg White and Kurt Fankhauser have long pushed for this level of scrutiny, but the timeline tells the real story: the audit strictly covers the period from January 1, 2024, to December 31, 2025.
 While some appeared intent on uncovering historical ghosts to haunt past leadership, the audit is legally locked into the present day.

 This audit does not exist in a vacuum; it is part of a broader pattern where White and Fankhauser have levied multiple lawsuits and a relentless barrage of records requests against the city.
 These actions are costing the city tens of thousands of dollars in legal fees and untold staff hours.
-For context, Fankhauser’s history with the Bureau involves documented high-pressure tactics directed at city officials.
+For context, Fankhauser’s history with the Bureau involves documented high-pressure tactics.
 Law Director Brandon Gobrecht confirmed that Fankhauser has “straight up” threatened him in attempts to influence legal actions.
 Last year, Fankhauser famously told the Law Director, “You can either be on the side of the ‘righteous’ or the side of the ‘cover up'” in an effort to force a lawsuit against the organization.

 The funding for this overhaul also warrants clarification, a point City Auditor Kali Lewis laid out in detail for FreeWire.
-Under Ohio Revised Code 5739.08, the city levies a 3% “Bed Tax” or Excise Lodging Tax.
-Lewis clarifies that this is not an additional tax on local residents’ income or property; rather, it is paid solely by lodgers at local hotels and motels.
-Once collected, 50% of this revenue goes to the Tourism Bureau to promote the city, while the other 50% is deposited into the General Fund.
-“The 50% that stays within the General Fund can be spent on anything… Police, Fire, General Government, etc.,” Lewis noted.
-Because tourism operations were largely shuttered during the pandemic, this revenue accumulated into a surplus that allowed for the current program to be built from the ground up.
+Under Ohio Revised Code 5739.08, the city levies a 3% “Bed Tax” paid solely by lodgers at local hotels.
+50% of this goes to the Tourism Bureau, while the other 50% is deposited into the General Fund to pay for essential services like Police and Fire.

 Despite these successes, the constant tactical maneuvering has a human cost.
 Becky Lutz noted that at a recent regional conference, she was approached by other executives who knew her only because of the “shenanigans” occurring at Bucyrus City Council.
 The “witch hunt” isn’t just costing money—it is actively damaging the city’s reputation across the state.

 Editor’s Note: For the level of professionalism inherent in these deliverables, the city of Bucyrus received a significant bargain.
 There are perhaps only a handful of individuals in all of Crawford County capable of executing a project of this scale and complexity.
 The fact that this entire digital infrastructure was built using funds in bed tax—money that residents are not paying out of their own pockets—is an exceptional deal by any business metric.
-Readers can view the results of this work atvisitbucyrus.org/apples.
+Readers can view the results of this work at visitbucyrus.org/apples.